pfhm2/create-ipx-app/README.md

 ### ipx.css and ipx.js

-These files are empty, but can be used to further customize your IPX integration.
+These files can be used to further customize your IPX integration.

 ## Try It Out